CT15/CodeCount/README.md

 # CodeCount

+Counts the lines of code in a single file / all files specified in a directory with the specified extension (e.g. .swift).
+These data can be automatically written into a file if the file path is specified.

 ## How it is done

 Below are the steps of how the counting of lines of code is done: